google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 You can try out this feature policy by enabling the experimental flag `chrome://flags/#enable-experimental-web-platform-features`.

-Warning: Contrary to what was announced previously, `<iframe gesture=media>` is not supported.
+Warning: Older articles incorrectly recommend using the attribute `gesture=media` which is not supported.

 ### Example scenarios